x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/recipients-in-exchange-online/manage-user-mailboxes/change-deleted-item-retention.md

 If you've *permanently* deleted an item in Microsoft Outlook or Outlook on the web (formerly known as Outlook Web App), the item is moved to a folder (**Recoverable Items** \> **Deletions**) and kept there for 14 days, by default.
 You can change how long items are kept, up to a maximum of 30 days.

 > [!NOTE]
 > You must use Exchange Online PowerShell to make the change.
-Unfortunately, you can't currently do this directly in the Outlook or Outlook on the web.
+Unfortunately, you can't currently do this directly in Outlook or Outlook on the web.

 ## What do you need to know before you begin?